dbudimir/qsr-order-api/README.md

 ## QSR Custom Order API

 This API is designed to store and edit data related to a user's customized order at quick service restaurants (QSR) like Chipotle and &pizza.
-The goal of the API is to offer a queryable data set into popular orders at a given restaurant chain, orders by users(s), and deep queries into the ingredients that make up a users custom order.
+The goal of the API is to offer a queryable data set into popular orders at a given restaurant chain, orders by users, and deep queries into the ingredients that make up a users custom order.

 For example, we could query the database (based on ingredients) to determine all the custom orders at Chipotle that are vegan or vegetarian-friendly.
 An end user could use this information to make diet conscious choices at their favorite restaurants.